ibm-cloud-docs/transit-gateway/adding-gateway.md

       To find out if your {{site.data.keyword.powerSys_notm}} workspace is set up correctly, go to the workspace and check the navigation for a Cloud connections page.
 If there isn't a **Cloud connections** page, the workspace leverages the Power Edge Router and can be added as a connection to Transit Gateway.
 Otherwise, you must configure virtual connections with Cloud connections on the {{site.data.keyword.powerSys_notm}}.
       {: important}

+   * **Unbound GRE tunnel** - Allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
+For prerequisites and detailed instructions, see [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection).

 1. Click **Add** to create a connection.